 A pity, because there was real emotion on display here.
 I loved one line of endearment from Daisy to Gatsby and its surreal romance.
 Looking at the sky, she murmurs

 "I'd just like to get one of those pink clouds, put you in it and push you around."

 This is a slick, confident production from director Dominic Pollard and his crew.
 The young women look right in flapper period dresses, the minimalist set with just a chaise longue, a couple of cabinets, a hat stand and a wind-up gramophone consists of little but suggests quite a lot, and the specially composed, passably jazzy score from Alex Cowan and Rachel Lewzey is fun if occasionally allowed to hamper the actors’ audibility.
-Percy Stubbs made of Gatsby a warm, attractive figure whose easy smile yet hinted at inner torment, and Henry van Oosterom’s casual movement and pleasing speaking voice made the most of his commentator’s part.
+Percy Stubbs made of Gatsby a warm, attractive figure whose easy smile yet hinted at inner torment.
 Hannah Schofield had the underwritten role of Daisy and was credibly passionate yet ultimately doomed, though both she and Charlie Vaughan were a little inclined in their big outburst to gabble.